roni-kreinin/turtlebot4_manual/software/slam.md

 ## Asynchronous SLAM

 Asynchronous SLAM will update the map as fast as the processor running it can handle.
 This may cause it to drop some laser scans or odometry data.
 Maps created with asynchronous SLAM may have reduced accuracy and detail, but this method requires significantly less proccessing power.
-This approach is ideal for use on the Turtlebot4's Raspberry Pi.
+This approach is ideal for use on the TurtleBot 4's Raspberry Pi.
 The default parameters for asynchronous SLAM use a reduced map resolution to further improve performance on the Pi.

 Launching asynchronous SLAM: